 Examples of SUPs using a Single Skin Construction...

 Following on from the single layer construction we have boards that introduce Stringer Technology.
-The majority of the paddleboard is the same as the single layer; dropstitch with a single coating of PVC, an extra layer on the rails and a nice EVA deckpad.
+The majority of the paddleboard is the same as the single layer; dropstitch with a single coating of PVC.
 The difference is the addition of the 'stringer'.
 The concept comes from traditional surfboard manufacture, where a thin 'stringer' runs down the centre of the board from nose to tail to provide increased rigidity.
-On these inflatable SUPs the stringer is a fairly wide PVC strip that runs down the centre of the board.
+On these inflatable SUPs the stringer is a fairly wide PVC strip glured down the centre of the board.

-The addition of the stringer is all about increasing the rigidity of the SUP, reducing flex as you stand on the board and paddle.
-The extra bit of material creates a more solid platform, which in turn makes for a better paddling experience.
-As it's only a small addition of material it doesn't add that much weight, and the costs for these SUPs are still relatively low.
+The addition of the stringer is all about increasing the rigidity of the SUP in turn reducing flex as you stand on the board and paddle.
+The extra bit of material creates a more solid platform, that in turn makes for a better paddling experience.
+As it's only a small addition of material it doesn't add that much weight, and the costs for these SUPs are still good, with the discovery of Gladiator we can offer this construction from £369.
 The downsides?
 Well although the stringer is a good addition it won't change your entire world.
-They still don't offer as much rigidity as the following full double layer constructions.
+They still don't offer as much rigidity as the following full double layer construction below.

 + Increased Stiffness + Still Low Price - Still Some Flex